KrishMMavani/ImmunoQuest/README.md

    ```
    team_immuno_solvers.ipynb
    ```
-3. Build your ownn model by tuning the hyperparameters.
+3. Build your own model by tuning the hyperparameters.